Why I'm Grateful For My Cramps

 Even writing the details of this experience to share it was a choice.
 I almost didn't..
 And I then I thought, "Even if no one else reads it, I want to remember all the beautiful subtleties of this morning's walk.
 I want to remember yet again how good it feels when, even amidst the pain & discomfort, I choose to love myself and be in gratitude."
 That is what healing is really about after all.

 May you also always choose from Love, and may you always be in Gratitude, even in your darkest moments.
+May your greatest pain also be the thing that wakes you up.

 Much Love, B.